 Be sure all your answers make reference to one or more specific works of literature or folklore.

-You do not need to remember in detail every work we have studied, but you should know well the title, characters and plot of one or two examples to fit each category in the review list of assignments below, and you must be prepared to write about the novels River of Earth and Belle Prater's Boy.
+You do not need to remember in detail every work we have studied, but you should know well the title, characters and plot of one or two examples to fit each category in the review list of assignments below, and you must be prepared to write about the novels The Rosewood Casket and folktales in Grandfather Tales.
+You may write about the novels we studied before midterm as well, if you wish.

 Write all answers in complete sentences and standard English.
 Test answers arenít expected to be as polished stylistically or mechanically as out-of-class papers, but college-level writing skills must be used to make your answers clear to the reader who evaluates them.